Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 ![Schematic representation of a enzyme inhibition by a mechanism-based enzyme inactivator](../assets/images/part-3/IrreversibleInhibition_woSubstrate.png)

 According to Silvermann et al. \[[72](../references.md#72)\], a mechanism-based enzyme inactivator (MBEI) requires a step to convert the compound to the inactivating species (k2).
-This step, which is generally responsible for the observed time dependence of the enzyme inactivation, usually is irreversible and forms a new complex (EI') which can have two disctinctive fates:
+This step, which is generally responsible for the observed time dependence of the enzyme inactivation, usually is irreversible and forms a new complex (EI') which can have two distinctive fates:

 *   The EI' is a reactive species and forms a covalent complex with the enzyme (Einact) (k4).
 *   The species generated is released from the enzyme as a product/metabolite P of the inactivator and the enzyme is again available as active enzyme (k3).